DiFronzo/MoeData/README.md

 ## Docker

-To use the dockerfile, you could do the following:
+To use the dockerfile, you could do the following (in root folder):

   ``docker build -f dockerfile -t moedata:prod .``